Solvability of a class of fully nonlinear elliptic equations on tori: Preliminaries.

 \section{Preliminaries.}

-In the following, we will always denote the $n$-dimensional torus as $M$ and we will suppose that $n> 2$.
+In the following, we will always denote the $n$-dimensional torus as $M$, assuming $n> 2$, and make use of the Einstein convention over repeated indexes.
+Moreover, we will identify functions on $M$ with functions on $\mathbb R^n$ which are $1$-periodic in each variable and denote with $\{x_1,\ldots, x_n\}$ the standard coordinates on $\mathbb R^n$, unless otherwise stated.

 In this section, $F$ and $G$ will only be smooth functions of the gradient of $u$ such that $F(0)=G(0)=0$.
-For the sake of simplicity, given $u\in C^{2}(M)$, we introduce the following notation: So, fixed $f\in C^{\infty}(M),$ equation (\ref{eq:3}) can be written in a more compact way, which is: where $u\in C^{\infty}(M)$ is the unknown.
+For the sake of simplicity, given $u\in C^{2}(M)$, we introduce the following notation:

+So, fixed $f\in C^{\infty}(M),$ equation (\ref{eq:3}) can be written in a more compact way, which is: where $u\in C^{\infty}(M)$ is the unknown.
 We will search for solutions $u$ such that where $dV$ denotes the standard volume form on $M$.
 In what follows, we will denote with

-First of all, we can observe easily from equation (\ref{eq:3}) that $AB>0$.
+First of all, we can observe easily from equation (\ref{eq:equazione}) that $AB>0$.
 Then $A$ and $B$ have the same sign.
 On the other hand, if $p\in M$ is the point where $u$ attains its minimum, we have $\nabla u=0$ and $u_{nn}>0$ at $p$.
 So, $A,B>0$ on $M$.
 This, together with the fact that gives a lower bound on $Lu=\Delta u+(F+G)(\nabla u )$.
 Obviously, $L$ is a linear elliptic differential operator of second order.
 Furthermore, this lower bound can be easily improved. \begin{lem} Let $F$ and $G$ be two smooth functions such that $F(0)=0, G(0)=0$ and let $u\in C^2_0(M)$ a solution of (\ref{eq:3}).
-Then, the following holds: \end{lem} \begin{proof}From (\ref{eq:3}), we obtain that On the other hand, we know that $A^2+B^2\ge 2AB. $ So, From this, the assertion follows.\end{proof} Lemma \ref{lem:2.1} will be used in order to prove the $C^2$ estimate in Section 4.
+Then, the following holds: \end{lem} \begin{proof}From (\ref{eq:equazione}), we obtain that On the other hand, we know that $A^2+B^2\ge 2AB. $ So, From this, the assertion follows. \end{proof} Lemma \ref{lem:2.1} will be used in order to prove the $C^2$ estimate in Section 4.

+The next Lemma is just a technical result which will be extremely useful in order to prove the ellipticity of equation (\ref{eq:3}). \begin{lem} Let $a,b,c_i\in \R$, $\forall i=1,\ldots, n-1$.
+Then, the characteristic polynomial of